wenjunthenwj/wenjunthenwj.github.io/docs/index.md

 :octicons-dot-fill-16: Freelance math tutor (2020) </i>

 I first picked up teaching while in university as a side hustle and also because I really enjoy talking and explaining stuff, partially also because I am quite an extrovert.
 One of the main reasons why I enjoy teaching is to be able to create content and unique experiences for my students.
-I also realised I really enjoyed being in a school environment after teaching A-math in Anglican High school for a few months.
-I still remembered my first ever form class wrote me a big card before I left and it has given me so much encouragement through tough times in university.
+I also realised I really enjoyed being in a school environment after teaching A-math in Anglican High during my summer vacation in university.
+I still remembered my first ever form class wrote me a big card before I left and it has given me so much encouragement through tough times, thank you 4H <3

 I decided to just try my luck and applied to MOE to become a full-time teacher.
-After a really long time they got back to me with an offer, and I felt stuck in a dilemma about having to ‘give up’ engineering and AI or to pursue teaching.
+They got back to me with an offer, and I felt stuck in a dilemma about choosing between working in engineering or to pursue teaching.
 But after reflecting on all the amazing memories and the joy I felt while teaching, I felt that it was the right choice for me.
 I prayed about it and decided to full commit and hopefully never look back.

 I’d like to sum up my teaching philosophy in one sentence: “Before I am a teacher, I will be a forever student.
 Never stop learning.”